elovalo/elovalo/README.md

 ## Dependencies

-You should have at least gcc, avr-gcc, scons and preferably jansson and Blender installed in order to use the simulator.
+You should have at least gcc, avr-gcc, scons, gperf and preferably jansson and Blender installed in order to use the simulator.

 ## Building